-This classification requires a specific title.
+This classification requires a specific title indicative of the work responsibilities.
 Currently approved titles include, but are not limited to: Director, Manager, Coordinator, Advisor, Community Scholar, International Affiliate, Assistant Dean, and Associate Dean.
 NOTE: an Academic Specialist may not serve as an Associate Dean for Academic Affairs or in a similar capacity by a different title if the position has direct authority over academic programs such as curriculum or academic personnel.
 Other titles may be approved by the Dean of the Faculties.